2004 United States presidential election in Maine: Advertising and visits

-Since March 3, 2004 Kerry didn't visit the state once, as Bush visited the state 5 times.
+After March 3, 2004 Kerry didn't visit the state once, while Bush visited the state 5 times.
 A rough total estimate of $400,000 was spent on advertising each week, excluding the last week.

 Analysis

 Once a typical Yankee Republican state, Maine has not been carried by a Republican presidential nominee since George H. W. Bush did so in 1988.
 While the younger Bush did make a play for the state in 2004, John Kerry ultimately won it by a fairly comfortable 9-point margin, including its two Congressional districts.
 Maine is one of two states, the other being Nebraska, which allocate their electoral votes by Congressional district.
 A candidate is awarded an electoral vote for each district won, even if the candidate loses statewide, while the statewide winner is awarded two additional electoral votes.
-In 2016 and 2020, Republican Donald Trump won Maine's 2nd district despite losing the state overall, and thus he received one electoral vote from the state both times.
+In 2016, 2020, and 2024, Republican Donald Trump won Maine's 2nd district despite losing the state overall, and thus he received one electoral vote from the state both times.
 This makes George W. Bush the last Republican, and the last candidate of either party until Joe Biden in 2020, to win a presidential election without carrying Maine's 2nd district.

+Bush became the first Republican to win the White House without carrying Lincoln or Waldo Counties since James A. Garfield in 1880.